 Architect of Love

 Georgie Dwyer (Arielle Kebbel - A Bride for Christmas) and prominent plastic surgeon, Dr. Phillip Hamilton (David Haydn-Jones - A Bramble House Christmas), make quite the team at work as well as away from work with them soon to be heading down the aisle.
-But for Georgie there is her mum to deal with who insists on making the wedding the special event which she never had.
+But for Georgie there is her mum to deal with who insists on making the wedding the unforgettable special day which she never had.
 And then there is also Phillip's mum to deal with, a snob who thinks Georgie's working class background is not good enough for her son.
 With the wedding set to take place on an island Georgie finds herself continuously bumping in to Luke Griggs (Andrew W. Walker - Snowed-Inn Christmas), an architect turned carpenter, who has shunned life in the city for a simpler life where he doesn't have to socialize to make a living.
 It leads Georgie to question whether she should be marrying Phillip when she clearly has become interested in Luke who is just as interested in her.

 "Bridal Wave" is a text book Hallmark romantic comedy, a statement which seems pointless to write because having watched and enjoyed many a Hallmark romantic comedy I can't think of many which haven't been text book.
-But as I always say; the text book, predictable nature is part of the Hallmark appeal with some audiences choosing to watch because they know that they won't be challenged by what they are getting, be it mentally or morally.
-And as such "Bridal Wave" delivers just that, a predictable, easy to watch romantic comedy with familiar humour and of course an inevitable romantic outcome.
+But as I always say; the text book, predictable nature is part of the Hallmark movie appeal with some audiences choosing to watch because they know that they won't be challenged by what they are getting, be it mentally or morally.
+And as such "Bridal Wave" delivers just that, a predictable, easy to watch romantic comedy with familiar humour and of course an inevitable feel good romantic outcome.